 On the other hand, liberal or anti-military scholars (Ayesha Jalal, Ayesha Saddiqa Agha, and others) argue that the military's involvement in politics undermines democracy and the rule of law.
 They believe that civilian supremacy is essential for democracy to thrive in Pakistan.
 For example, Ayesha Siddiqa, a Pakistani political scientist, has written extensively on the military's influence in Pakistan and has argued that the military's dominance in politics has hindered democratic institutions' growth in the country [22, 25].
-Overall, the debate over the military's involvement is necessary for national security and stability, others contend that it undermines democratic values and institutions.
+Overall, the debate over the military's role in Pakistan's politics is ongoing, and there are different perspectives on the issue.
+While some argue that the military's involvement is necessary for national security and stability, others contend that it undermines democratic values and institutions.